torvalds/linux/Documentation/gpu/drm-mm.rst

 -  Aperture management at command execution time

-Buffer object allocation is relatively straightforward and largely provided by Linux's shmem layer, which provides memory to back each object.
+Buffer object allocation is relatively straightforward and largely provided by GNU/Linux's shmem layer, which provides memory to back each object.

 Device-specific operations, such as command execution, pinning, buffer